 The Pigeon District Library offers both wired and wireless connection to the Internet.
-The computer lab houses ten current desktop computers.
+The computer lab currently houses seven desktop computers.
 Two laptop computers are also available to adult patrons for in-house use.

 Adult patrons wishing to access the Internet must first read and sign the Pigeon District Library's Internet Policy, which will be kept on file at the library.
 Parents must sign for children who are under the age of eighteen.
 Users must sign in at the Circulation Desk each time they wish to access the Internet through the library's connections.